8/3/2020

 speaker

-Ricky Colwasser
+Ricky Kowalski

 Yeah, hi, good morning.
 So distribution of COVID vaccine captured headlines last week and we've been getting questions from investors on what could the distribution infrastructure looks like.
-So just wondering, how do you envision distribution of COVID vaccine when available on the market?
+So just wondering how do you envision distribution of COVID vaccine when available on the market?
 Where would it be administrated and what role would McKesson have?

 speaker